prajwalt27/CP-codes/README.md

 # CP-codes
-Solution of problems solved on different platforms
+Solutions of different problems solved on different platforms